typetron/typetron.org/tutorials/twitter-clone/images.md

 #### Creating the Media entity

-This entity will store the images and videos names of tweets.
+This entity will store the images and video names of tweets.
 We also need to update the _Tweet_ entity to reflect the addition of this entity:

 ```file-path